-The Idaho Ecosystem includes a nascent group of engaged partners from PreK-12 and higher education, out-of-school educators, industry partners, state agencies, legislators, and the Governor’s office each dedicated to:
+The Idaho STEM Ecosystem (EcosySTEM) includes a group of engaged partners from PreK-12 and higher education, out-of-school education, industry, nonprofits, state and local government agencies, and the legislature.

-- Building awareness of and access to STEM education opportunities and STEM careers;
+- Building awareness of and ensuring access to STEM education opportunities and STEM careers.

-- Creating successful metrics for STEM education and programming; and
+- Creating successful metrics for STEM education and programming.

 - Building STEM momentum within the state and nationally.

 Four strategic working groups meet monthly to further the EcosySTEM’s goals and mission.
 Idaho STEM Action Center, under the Executive Office of the Governor, serves as the backbone organization.
 There are three regional hubs that support local needs and leverage local resources.
 These hubs are: